-This document describes the changes to the Data Import Tool to incorporate the changes outlined in the 2020 HMIS Data Dictionary.
+This document describes the changes to the Data Import Tool (DIT) to incorporate the changes outlined in the 2020 HMIS Data Dictionary.

+The updated CSV specifications and updated XML schema detail the structural requirements for the new data elements, as well as changes to existing data elements.
 When importing a HUD XML file, make sure to update the schema references in the hmis:Sources tag to use the link for the updated XML schema instead of the previous 6.x version.

 New Data Elements

 The most notable updates in the DIT are for two new record types: CurrentLivingSituation (previously Contact services) and Assessments.

 The CSV specifications and XML schema define the required structure for CurrentLivingSituation data.
 Any data previously transmitted as a Contact service now needs to be represented as a CurrentLivingSituation record.

 Importing assessment records is now possible through the DIT.
 The CSV specifications and XML schema cover the structure for assessment records, and this section goes into more detail on the specific requirements for importing this data through the DIT.

 The HMIS data model separates the assessment record into three parts: